Before you land in Kunming, are picked up and driven to Keats, it’s important to have a plan of action when it comes to how to study Chinese.

 So, this is a great tip for learning Mandarin.
 Take intensive one-on-one classes instead of signing up for a university course or a big group learning class!

-But, when you’re planning to take intensive one-on-one lessons, another thing you should think about are your teachers.
-Not all intensive one-on-one classes are the same, especially in terms of teacher education and experience.
+But, when you’re planning to take intensive one-on-one lessons, another thing you should think about is your teachers.
+Not all intensive one-on-one Chinese classes are the same, especially in terms of teacher education and experience.

 Our school is accredited by the Provincial Education Department and the Kunming Education Department.
 This means that the teaching quality is checked by the education department every year.
-There are many schools in China that are not accredited.
+Many schools in China are not accredited.

 We believe this is necessary because it gives teachers a good sense of the language and how it should be taught to others.
-But it doesn’t stop there, every two weeks we hold a teachers’ conference to make sure that the quality of our instructing continues to be top notch.
+But it doesn’t stop there.
+Every two weeks, we hold a teachers’ conference to make sure that the quality of our instruction continues to be top-notch.

-For every hour you spend in the classroom, you should be spending an hour studying on your own.
+For every hour you spend in the classroom, you should spend an hour studying independently.
 This doesn’t mean that you have to have your nose in textbooks for the whole hour, but you should be practicing your language skills.